X

 So, when can you get back to travelling?

-If you have a flight scheduled (perhaps you’ve travelled to London Vision Clinic from abroad for your treatment), there’s usually no need to cancel or reschedule your flight.
-The vast majority of patients are signed off as suitable to fly at their post-operative appointment.
-However, as plane cabins are notoriously dry, you must carry your lubricating eye drops with you at all times to ensure your eyes remain hydrated and comfortable.
+However, if you already have a flight scheduled (perhaps you have travelled from abroad for your treatment), there is usually no need to cancel or reschedule.
+Most patients are signed off to fly at their post-operative appointment; however, plane cabins are notoriously dry – so make sure you have an ample supply of your lubricating eye drops!

-Fancy a drink?
-Raising a Toast to Your New Vision
+Raising a Toast to Your New Vision: Alcohol and Laser Eye Surgery

 The Laser Eye Surgery Recovery Timeline & Aftercare Guidance

-At London Vision Clinic and other private and independent clinics, these appointments will be included in the cost of your treatment.
-But despite being an essential part of your Laser Eye Surgery treatment, this is not necessarily true with some high street providers.
-It is therefore best to check your chosen clinic’s terms to ensure you opt for one that takes this part of your treatment seriously.
+At London Vision Clinic – and many other private and independent Laser Eye Surgery providers – these appointments are included in the cost of your treatment.
+Unfortunately, this isn’t necessarily true of many high street providers.
+We always recommend clarifying exactly what is included in the terms of your treatment fees and to always opt for a clinic that takes this part of your treatment seriously.

-Your first aftercare appointment will be on the day after your surgery.
-At this appointment, your surgeon will be able to give you a clearer idea of when you can get back to driving, exercise, and other activities.
-This will typically be followed by appointments at 3-4 weeks, 3 months, and one year, though this will vary from patient to patient.
-These appointments will involve tests to check your vision and provide you with an opportunity to ask any questions relating to your recovery.
+As we have mentioned, the first of your aftercare appointments will be on the day after your treatment.
+During this visit, your surgeon will give you a clearer idea of when you can get back to the activities covered in this guide, such as driving, exercise, and travelling.
+This will typically be followed by appointments at around 3-4 weeks, 3 months, and 12 months after your treatment.

 A Typical LASIK Recovery Timeline

-*Patients undergoing LASEK/PRK will have a slower recovery while for patients who have ReLex SMILE it will be a little faster.
-As mentioned earlier, PRESBYOND® Laser Blended Vision patients will also require an adaptation period after surgery.
+The vast majority of Laser Eye Surgery will have a LASIK procedure.
+Recovery times for patients undergoing LASEK/PRK will have a slower recovery while ReLEx SMILE patients may have a slightly quicker one.
+PRESBYOND® Laser Blended Vision patients will also require an adaptation period after surgery.

 The first 24 hours of your recovery

-• It is strongly advised that you avoid public transport on the day of your surgery.
-Try to arrange for a friend, family member or taxi to take you to and from the clinic.
+• You should avoid public transportation on the day of your treatment.
+Try to arrange for a friend or family member to collect you from the clinic, or we can help you arrange a taxi.

-• Light activity in the home is permissible, but be careful to avoid any activities that could lead to anything touching or poking your eyes.
+• Physical activity should be kept to a minimum and you should avoid any activities that could lead to anything touching your eyes.

-• Use this time to get used to your new eyedrop routine and avoid devices such as air conditioners that can dry out your eyes.
+• Use this time to get used to your aftercare regime, including your eyedrop routine.

 • Avoid alcohol completely.